efournier92/Notes/Seminars/NewRelicFuturestack2019/NewRelicFuturestack2019.md

   - It's best to start with a question, then work towards the answer in pieces
     - Great questions are a powerful tool

-Defining the Principles, Habits, and Practices of Site Reliability Engineering

 ## Generating Context From Your Log Data
 ### __Speaker:__ _Julian Giuca, Product GM & Principal Software Engineer, New Relic_
 ### __Speaker:__ _Jené Scott, Software Engineer, New Relic_